 This required course of study is part of the comprehensive, sequential general music program that begins at the elementary level and continues through high school.
 Students will acquire knowledge, understanding and appreciation of the artistic, cultural and intellectual accomplishments of our civilizations while developing skills to express personal musical talents.
-In eighth grade, students who are not in a performing ensemble meet with a music specialist for one full quarter.
+In eighth grade, students meet with a music specialist for one full quarter.
 Our music educators have used the New York State Education Department's publication "Learning Standards for the Arts" to design the curriculum.

-- Basic music signs and terms
+- · Basic music signs and terms

 - Syncopation

 - Swinging eighth notes

 - Melodic dictation

 - World music

-- Jazz
+- lazz

 - Elements of Music

 - Compose and perform melodic phrases

 - Harmony

 - I, IV and V chords

-- Formal organization of music
+- · Formal organization of music

 - Twelve-bar blues

 - Singing

 - Jazz styles

 - Group performance

 - Melodies

 - Keyboard melodies

 - Melodic improvisation

 - Critical analysis

 - Careers

-- Performance and audience etiquette
+- · Performance and audience etiquette